-SUETONIUS (Gaius Suetonius Tranquillus) was born, c.AD70, into a family of equestrian status (knights), probably at Hippo Regius in North Africa.
-He held various public offices, under Trajan (98–117), probably, and Hadrian (117–138), certainly.
-Most of Suetonius' literary output has been lost, but his biographies of ‘the Twelve Caesars’ – begining with Julius Caesar and ending with Domitian (d.96) – have survived virtually intact (just an account of Julius Caesar’s youth is missing).
-Suetonius dedicated the work to Gaius Septicius Clarus, who became Praetorian Prefect in 119.
-Both men are said (‘Historia Augusta’ Hadrian Chapter 11) to have been dismissed from their posts in 122, for being disrespectful to Hadrian’s wife, Sabina.
-Suetonius probably died after the year 130.
+Suetonius (Gaius Suetonius Tranquillus) was born about AD 70, into a family of equestrian rank (knights), possibly at Hippo Regius in North Africa, where a fragmentary inscription, perhaps from a statue plinth, commemorating his official career was discovered in 1950.
+He held a series of important posts at the imperial court, under Trajan (98–117), probably, and Hadrian (117–138), certainly – his final office placed him in charge of Hadrian’s correspondence.
+Suetonius was also a prolific author, but most of his literary output is now lost.
+His biographies of the Twelve Caesars – begining with Julius Caesar and ending with Domitian (d.96) – have, however, survived virtually intact (just an account of Julius Caesar’s youth is missing).
+Suetonius dedicated the work to one Gaius Septicius Clarus, who became Praetorian Prefect in 119.
+Both Suetonius and Septicius are said (Historia Augusta ‘Hadrian’ 11) to have been dismissed from their posts in 122, apparently for being disrespectful to Hadrian’s wife, Sabina.
+How much longer Suetonius lived is not known.